mateusrose/syncFolderPowershell/README.md

 ### 2. Prepare the Parameters
 Before running the script, make sure you have the following parameters ready:

-SourceFolder: The path of the folder you want to sync from.
+<ins> SourceFolder: </ins> The path of the folder you want to sync from.

-ReplicaFolder: The path of the folder you want to sync to.
+<ins> ReplicaFolder: </ins> The path of the folder you want to sync to.

-LogFilePath: The path where you want to save the log file.
+<ins> LogFilePath: </ins> The path where you want to save the log file.

 ### 3. (Optional) Demo Setup